rdwrome/343fa25/04generativecomposition/README.md

 `
 ## live code a community pattern!

 ### Small assignment for next week!
-2 min mini-tidal in Strudel LIVECODE SET!
-DOCUMENTATION FILE (DUE IN ADVANCE) OF YOUR PLANS.
+Create a 2 min livecoding set using ONLY ONE SAMPLE.
+Documentation due as always.